 “After starting a second business and working six to seven days a week for the past year, while struggling to keep up with the rapid growth of each business, there’s been zero balance!
 But I’m now eight months pregnant and am literally being forced to slow down and reassess how to manage everything.
 By slowly building out a team and working with some talented women, I’m starting to reclaim some balance in preparation for this next chapter.”

 Danny has big ambitions to grow Salt Gypsy into a globally recognised brand.
 In the short term, she’s looking to take her business to the next level by beginning production with a large Australian factory that has the capability to help her business scale and grow.

-> “In the long term, we’d love to generate a million dollar turnover – pretty rad for a business that started with zero dollars and two pairs of leggings!
-In 5 to 10 years time, I’d love to see Salt Gypsy with its own solar-powered fair-trade factory, Salt Gypsy surf villas in key surf locations around the world, a take-back programme where customers can return lycra gear which is then upcycled again in a fully closed-loop system, Salt Gypsy as a globally-recognised leader in sustainable surf & swim fashion and a concept store in California… we can dream, right?!”
+“In the long term, we’d love to generate a million dollar turnover – pretty rad for a business that started with zero dollars and two pairs of leggings!
+In 5 to 10 years, I’d love to see Salt Gypsy with its own solar-powered fair-trade factory, Salt Gypsy surf villas in key surf locations around the world, a take-back program where customers can return lycra gear which is then upcycled again in a fully closed-loop system, Salt Gypsy as a globally-recognised leader in sustainable surf and swim fashion and a concept store in California.
+We can dream, right?”

-> Danny took a gamble on herself when she started her business, and it has paid off.
+Danny took a gamble on herself when she started her business, and it has paid off.
 When asked what advice she would give to any aspiring business owner or business owners who are just starting out, she had similar words of wisdom:

 “Find a business name with ‘stickability’, register it, trademark it, and buy the domain.
 Then quit your job.
 Once you’ve made those things tangible, there’s nothing like not knowing how you’re going to pay your rent or feed yourself to light a fire under your butt and make it happen.
 Then, persevere.”